 Then I watched these two speakers on TedTalks on Youtube;

-Laura Vanderkam advising on ‘How to gain control of your free time’
+Laura Vanderkam talking about how to gain control of your free time:

-The next morning I set my alarm clock half an hour earlier than I usually wake up (as suggested by Mel) and I then took the time to think of what else I wanted to achieve and how I can make that a priority (as suggested by Laura) – and thats when I really took stock of how much time I have in my day and how I had fallen into the trap of eat, sleep, work 9 – 5 , repeat, eat sleep, work 9 -5, repeat….repeat repeat repeeeeeeat.
+The next morning I set my alarm clock half an hour earlier than I usually wake up (as suggested by Mel).
+At this point I took the time to think of what else I wanted to achieve and how I can make that a priority (as suggested by Laura).
+That’s when I really took stock of how much time I have in my day and how I’d fallen into the trap of eat, sleep, work 9 – 5 , repeat, eat sleep, work 9 -5, repeat….repeat repeat repeeeeeeat.
 Urgh!